kucengorenji/lepas-aja/CONTRIBUTING.md

-# Contribuing to Atom
+# Contribuing to Lepas Aja

-how to contribute in Lepas Aja project
+How to contribute in Lepas Aja project

 #### Table Of Contents